aetperf/aetperf.github.io/_posts/2024-03-01-Calculating_walking_isochrones_with_Python.md

 ## Dijkstra

 Now that we have created the graph with the connectors, we can compute the shortest paths from/to the POI using Dijkstra's algorithm.
-We will use the `Dijkstra` class from the `edsger` library to do this.
+We will use the `Dijkstra` class from the [edsger](https://pypi.org/project/edsger/) library, which is a playground repository we created to experiment with graph algorithms.

 First, we need to convert the "tail" and "head" columns of the `graph_edges` dataframe to unsigned 32-bit integers, as required by the `Dijkstra` class: